aehumphrey/aehumphrey/README.md

 ## Objective

-My journey in information technology has led me to develop a passion for cybersecurity, front-end development, and data analysis, and I am eager to transition into this field.
+My journey in information technology has led me to develop a passion for cybersecurity, back-end development, and data analysis, and I am eager to transition into this field.
 My passions include applying advanced analytics and machine learning techniques to detect and mitigate cyber threats, enhance security posture, and drive actionable insights from complex data sets.

 ## Skills